-Speaker diversity is incredibly important.
+- Speaker Diversity.
 If you claim to be selecting speakers on merit and still end up with an overrepresentation of white males, you are implicitly saying you believe that white men are simply better than others.
 I don’t believe that and suspect you don’t either.
-So if you are looking for alternates on topics I tend to speak about, please consider Neela Saldenha or Aline Holzwarth on applied behavior change generally, Stephanie Habif or Gina Merchant on behavioral change specifically in health, and Aubrey Blanche or Haile Owasu on the role of men in increasing gender equity.
+So I will not speak at your event unless you have created an inclusive environment with a diverse speaker set; benefits like on-site childcare make me much more likely to participate and are a potential place to redirect fees (see below).

 For almost 20 years, Matt Wallaert has been applying behavioral science to practical problems.
 After leaving academia, his career as an executive lead from startups (Thrive, Churnless) to the Fortune 500 (Microsoft, CapGemini) and back again, before founding BeSci.io (Behavioral Science in organizations), where he and the world’s most experienced behavioral science leaders help companies grow applied behavioral science capabilities within their organizations.